goblindegook/WordPress-Plugin-Boilerplate-NS/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `plugin-name/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
+* `lib/Common` is where functionality shared between the dashboard and the public-facing parts of the side reside.
-* `plugin-name/admin` is for all dashboard-specific functionality
+* `lib/Admin` is for all dashboard-specific functionality.
-* `plugin-name/public` is for all public-facing functionality
+* `lib/Frontend` is for all public-facing functionality.

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

-The example code provided shows how to register your hooks with the Loader class.
+The example code provided shows how to register your hooks with the `Loader` class.
 More information will be provided in the upcoming documentation on the website.

 ### Assets